 QIAGEN currently markets products in more than 130 countries.
 The following table shows total revenue by geographic market for the past three years (net sales are attributed to countries based on the location of the customer, as certain subsidiaries have international distribution):

 QIAGEN has built an increasing presence in key emerging markets as a growth strategy.
-In 2017, the top seven emerging markets - Brazil, Russia, India, China, South Korea, Mexico and Turkey - contributed approximately 16% of net sales.
+The top seven emerging markets - Brazil, Russia, India, China, South Korea, Mexico and Turkey - contributed approximately 16% of net sales in 2019, 2018 and 2017.

 Innovation at QIAGEN follows parallel paths:

-Our bioinformatics teams are developing new software solutions and adding proprietary cloud-based content to support the latest research and clinical trends in molecular testing, especially the interpretation of large volumes of data from next-generation sequencing.
-In addition, we are integrating these digital technologies with instruments and molecular content to provide our customers seamless Sample to Insight workflows.
+Our Digital Insights teams are developing new software and adding proprietary cloud-based content to support the latest research and clinical trends in molecular testing, especially the interpretation of large volumes of NGS data.
+We also integrate digital solutions with instruments and molecular content to provide our customers seamless Sample to Insight workflows.

-We market our products in more than 130 countries, mainly through subsidiaries in markets that we believe have the greatest sales potential in the Americas, Europe, Australia and Asia.
-Experienced marketing and sales staff, many of them scientists with academic degrees in molecular biology or related areas, sell our products and provide direct support to customers.
-Key accounts are overseen by business managers to ensure that we serve customers’ commercial needs, such as procurement processes, financing, data on costs and value of our systems, and collaborative relationships.
+We market our products in more than 130 countries, mainly through subsidiaries in markets in the Americas, Europe, Australia and Asia with the greatest sales potential.
+Experienced marketing and sales staff, many of them scientists with academic degrees in molecular biology or related areas, sell our products and support our customers.
+Business managers oversee key accounts to ensure that we serve customers’ commercial needs, such as procurement processes, financing, data on costs and value of our systems, and collaborative relationships.
 In many markets, we have specialized independent distributors and importers.

-QIAGEN has initiated actions to drive the growth of our digital marketing channels - including our website (www.qiagen.com), product-specific sites and social media.
-Our website makes ordering easy with a fully searchable online product catalog and ordering.
-The site can be viewed in Chinese and Japanese, and contains selected information in French, German and Korean.
+QIAGEN has initiated actions to drive the growth of our digital marketing channels - including our website (www.QIAGEN.com), product-specific sites and social media.
 Our eCommerce team works with clients to provide automated processes supporting a variety of electronic transactions and all major eProcurement systems.
 Information contained on our website, or accessed through it, is not part of this Annual Report.

-Our GeneGlobe Genes & Pathways web portal (www.geneglobe.com) is a valuable outreach to scientists in Pharma and Academia, enabling researchers to search and order from approximately 25 million pre-designed and custom PCR assay kits, NGS assay panels and other products.
-We have integrated GeneGlobe with our bioinformatics solutions, linking biological interpretation with ordering of relevant assays to accelerate research.
+Our GeneGlobe Design & Analysis Hub (www.geneglobe.com), upgraded in September 2019, is a valuable outreach to scientists in Pharma and Academia, enabling researchers to search and order from approximately 25 million pre-designed and custom PCR assay kits, NGS assay panels and other products.
+The new hub brings next-level experiment planning, execution and follow-up to life science researchers, linking our Digital Insights solutions with ordering of assays to accelerate research.

 QIAGEN uses a range of tools to provide customers with direct access to technical support, inform them of new product offerings, and enhance our reputation for technical excellence, high-quality products and commitment to service.
 For example, our technical service hotline allows existing or potential customers to discuss a wide range of questions about our products and molecular biology procedures, online or via phone, with Ph.D. and M.Sc. scientists at QIAGEN.
 Frequent communication with customers enables us to identify market needs, learn of new developments and opportunities, and respond with new products.